 There are some situations where you’ll be able to claim a Medicare and/or Health Fund rebates for MRI procedures.

-In some cases, you may be eligable for a Medicare rebate for MRI scans where others are not.
+In some cases, you may be eligible for a Medicare rebate for MRI scans where others are not.
 This will always be noted on your Radiology invoice.
 Where a rebate is not claimable for an MRI procedure, the invoice will state this.
 In this case, benefits are unable to be paid by Health Funds either.

 Where an MRI invoice has a Medicare Benefit Schedule (MBS) item number shown (i.e. 63395) and the service was performed as an admitted service within a hospital as a private patient, benefits may be payable under your HIF Hospital cover.